Mrmalik01/useful-git-scripts/README.md

 # Useful Git Scripts
 You can use these basic scripts to automate your git processes.
-For example, I only type gcompush to add and commit all the changes, and then push the them to my github repository.
+For example, I can type gcompush to add and commit all the changes I've made, and then push them to my github repository.

 # Instructions (Mac)
 1. Open terminal and type the following command